emmcarbe/torchio/LABORATORY.md

 > This structure is conserved, but not interpreted.
 You need not change the
 > source.
 You may add an editorial behaviour.

-and never:

-> Change the TEI like this, or the function will not appear.

 ## Two spaces